kleenexETH/Cybersecurity-Resources/README.md

 * http://perishablepress.com/press/2006/01/10/stupid-htaccess-tricks/

-Things to add to sort out and add to  project
+Things to add to sort out and add to  the project